Skills: ROV Ops / Tech

 ¿ Visit Customers every quarter at a minimum to have a serious sit down conversation about the operation.
 Discuss the client’s perception of all OII processes offshore as well as management.

 Request and turn in USR’s (Quarterly)

 Education and/or Experience

-High School Graduate or General Education Degree (GED), Technical / Associates degree.
+High School Graduate or General Education Degree (GED); Associates or Bachelor’s degree preferred.

 Equal Employment Opportunity

 All qualified candidates will receive consideration for all positions without regard to race, color, religion, sex, age, national origin, veteran status, disability, political affiliation, marital status, sexual orientation, or other non-merit factors.

 Job Title: ROV Operations Manager